2023 date is Sunday August 6th.

 In 1926, the first organized competitive swim between Vashon Island and Point Defiance in Tacoma, WA was held across approximately two miles of open water, following the ferry route used today.

-Bernardo's All Stars is proud to announce the 8th annual Swim Defiance taking place at Owen Beach, in Tacoma, Washington.
+Bernardo's All Stars is proud to announce the return of the annual Swim Defiance taking place at Owen Beach, in Tacoma, Washington.
 We welcome back returning swimmers as well as everyone else planning to participate in August for the first time.

 2023 Swim Defiance offers a 3K event; participants will receive the following: